Yuan-Meng/personal_website/content/posts/causality.md

 </div>

 - **Same time effect across units**: Under the common trend assumption, if the # of reactions per user increased by 0.7 in the US, it should also increase by 0.7 in Canada.
-However, it actually decreased by 1.5 in Canada  — the 0.8 difference between our expectation and the reality is the treatment effect of Reactions.
+However, it actually increased by 1.5 in Canada  — the 0.8 difference between our expectation and the reality is the treatment effect of Reactions.
 - **Same regional difference across time**: Again assuming the common trend, if an average US user reacted to 0.7 more posts compared to an average Canadian user before the launch, we should see the same difference afterwards.
 However, after the launch, an average US user reacted to 0.1 fewer posts than an average Canadian user.
 The 0.8 between these two differences is the treatment effect.

 If the common trend assumption breaks, the analysis above is invalid.
 One way to check is to use the unit type ($D_{treatment} = 1$: Canada; $D_{treatment} = 0$: US), covariates $X$ relevant to the outcome, and their [interaction](https://en.wikipedia.org/wiki/Interaction_(statistics)) (an interaction means the same covariates impact different units differently) to predict the outcome: